Hops, Hemp and Cannabis Packaging Guide

 6.0" x 9.37" x 3.25" - Black MylarFoil Stand Up Pouch with Zipper & Tear Notches (P/N: CBB325Z)

-Home Brewer Special: 2oz Pellet Hops Vacuum Bags - 100 Pack of 4" x 6" Bags
+Home Brewer Special: 2oz Pellet Hops and Hemp Vacuum Bags - 100 Pack of 4" x 6" Bags

-4" x 6" textured vacuum bag 100 Pack (100 bags), ideal for 2oz hops pellet samples for home brewing.
+4" x 6" textured vacuum bag 100 Pack (100 bags), ideal for 2oz hops and hemp pellet samples for home brewing.

-Label says 2-4oz. hops pellets but with most commercial hops pellets, these bags will fit a max of 3.5oz.
+Label says 2-4oz. hops and hemp pellets but with most commercial hops and hemp pellets, these bags will fit a max of 3.5oz.
 Request samples to test.

 *Please note: labels on bags are for photo purposes only, bags come unlabeled